 The focus of this course is to familiarize the student with science laboratory techniques and procedures including collecting and recording data, performing calculations, analyzing data, and interpreting results.
 This is accomplished through experiments and exercises related to topics in earth science.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course